ittekiou/EgQE/docs/articles/HEG-1_RU_Anti-Time-Theory.md

 ## V. Conclusion

-Time does not exist.
+There is no time.
 Only the pulsating ZURE remains.

 Human history has been built on the fiction of time.
 But that fiction is peeling away.